Whiteknight/ParserObjects/docs/v5/sequences.md

 using ParserObjects;
 ```

+**Note**: Sequences should be created from the factory methods in the `ParserObjects.Sequences` class, or via extension methods in the `ParserObjects` namespace *only*.
+Trying to create sequence classes directly by calling their constructors is *explicitly not supported*, even if it is technically possible.
+If you find yourself needing to access functionality of a sequence that is not available from one of the factory methods, please contact the maintainers and ask for that functionality to be added to the supported interface.

 ## Sequence Invariants and Design Requirements

 Sequences provided by ParserObjects all satisfy the following invariants and design requirements, some of which will be described further throughout this page.